indimail/indimail-virtualdomains/.github/README-indimail.md

   # echo /var/indimail/queue/qmta > QUEUEDIR
   ```
 * Run qmta-send
-  1. To run as a daemon run `qmta-send -dclr`.
+  1. To run as a daemon run `qmta-send -d`.
 You can put this command in your system rc script.
-  2. To run as and when needed run `qmta-send -clr`.
+  2. To run as and when needed run `qmta-send`.
 You can call this command using cron or a script.
+  3. If you have installed the qmta RPM/debian package, this will be already setup for you in systemd
 * All manual pages for the above binaries (not a hard requirement but good for future reference).

 Note that users can still use all the <b>qmail-inject</b> environment variables to control the appearance of their outgoing messages.
 Also you can setup environment variables in $HOME/.defaultqueue apart from /etc/indimail/control/defaultqueue